j-hayes/intro-to-computing-sci-eng/Modules/Module2/README.md

 ### Syntax:
 Just as a spoken lanugage has syntax, so does a computer programming language.
 The rules are just as strict for communicating properly.
 I cannot stress this highly enought, a computer can only understand machine code (a topic for later.)
 But a short description for now is that a computer can, using a program called a compiler (or other similar concepts) turn the text of a program written in a programming language and convert it to machine code. **If any of the code does not conform to the rules of the programming language that process will fail and you will not be able to run your code.**  At the end of the module there are examples of the programs that won't work because of "syntax errors".

+### File Structure
+The idea of things needing to be in the proper place in the proper format can also extend to files and folders.
+Often for programs to run successfully, certain files (especially configuration files) need to be in certain places on the computer.
+One of the main frustrations for new programmers is the amount of setup and configuration is often required to get started.
+Luckily installer tools and scripts have come a long way, most of the time for the most popular programming languages you should be able to run a simple installer and everything just works.
+As you get into more advanced concepts, like programming frameworks, deploying to remote servers, etc. the location and format of files including
 ### Types:
 The world of computing is centered around modeling processes or ideas from the real world (and abstract concepts from our imaginations).
 Speaking generally (and also in the language of object-oriented programming) there are "Classes" of things.
 For example if we look at the following list of concepts / ideas, which would be grouped together?